 WHAT ELMWOOD EMPLOYEES THINK ABOUT THEIR PRODUCTS

-She also spoke about her deep respect for wood, where she has to learn the secrets, grain, and character of the wood over time while learning to bring out the best of the wood has to offer.
-When asked about what premium quality means to her, she replied, "Premium quality is all about being proud of our work, proud of a job done well, right down to the smallest detail.
-And that's exactly what our customers get with the Elmwood series".
+She also spoke about her deep respect for wood, where she has to learn the wood’s secrets, grain, and character over time while learning to bring out the best the wood has to offer.
+When asked what premium quality means to her, she replied, “Premium quality is all about being proud of our work, proud of a job done well, right down to the smallest detail.
+And that’s exactly what our customers get with the Elmwood series”.

 WHAT TO LOOK FOR IN A CABINET

-There are so many beautiful cabinets designs out there coming in different types of wood.
+There are so many beautiful cabinet designs in different types of wood.
 How do you know what to look for in a kitchen or bath cabinet?
-Check out this list to see how well Cabico's Elmwood series does.
+Check out this list to see how well Cabico’s Elmwood series does.

-This is one of the first things you have to consider before buying any item at all.
+This is one of the first things you must consider before buying any item.
 You have to weigh the benefits and ask yourself if you can afford them.
 Elmwood series offers a lifetime warranty for all items.
 If you are wondering whether it is worth it, remember that you get to use the cabinets for the rest of your life.

 Wood cabinets are heavy-duty, and they come in various choices.
 There are the more expensive woods which, of course, will be fancier and more durable, and there are the less expensive types of wood.
 To change your entire kitchen cabinetry, so many other factors will affect the cost of your renovation, like the size of the kitchen, wood type, finishing, and the number of cabinets you want.
 For the Elmwood series, you should be looking at a few thousand dollars to get your dream kitchen cabinets, this is higher than standard prices for cabinets, but lots of positive reviews of this series prove that it is worth the cost.
 Compared to other custom cabinetry manufacturers Cabico Elmwood series is appropriately priced.

 It is not only about how a cabinet looks; the quality of a cabinet is also very important.
-The way a cabinet joint is fixed also says a lot about how sturdy it will be in the future.
-Less sturdy cabinets joints can be stapled while others can be glued.
-Cabico's drawers are glued and assembled using dovetail joints for maximum durability with quality European hardware, and the doors are also glued and tested for maximum durability.
-Dovetailed drawers last longer than other alternative joints options because dovetail joints fit together like a puzzle piece.
+How a cabinet joint is fixed also says a lot about how sturdy it will be in the future.
+Less sturdy cabinet joints can be stapled while others can be glued.
+Cabico’s drawers are glued and assembled using dovetail joints for maximum durability with quality European hardware, and the doors are also glued and tested for maximum durability.
+Dovetailed drawers last longer than other alternative joint options because dovetail joints fit together like a puzzle.

 Cabico has a solid assembly of wood dowels ¾ inches back with socket screws.
 It also undergoes a four-sided square and pressing process that ensures durability.
 You are also entitled to a standard soft-close drawer, but you can upgrade to self-closing doors.
 Cabico will not charge extra for height or depth reduction for specific doors or drawers.

-The best thing about Cabico's construction process is; because most of the time, they get custom orders, all the suitable professionals will be involved with the piece from the beginning of construction to the end of construction.
-Custom designs are also assessed with software program to make sure that it is feasible, and necessary adjustments are made before the project begins.
-This attention to detail truly puts Cabico above others when it comes to construction.
+The best thing about Cabico’s construction process is that they get custom orders.
+All the suitable professionals will be involved with the custom piece from the beginning to the end of construction.
+Custom designs are also assessed with a software program to ensure they are feasible and necessary adjustments before the project begins.
+This attention to detail truly puts Cabico above others regarding construction.

 GRAIN AND COLOR

-When it comes to wood species and the colors or finishes, the Cabico Elmwood series definitely delivers.
-When getting a cabinet, you should search for suitable woods that can retain the natural grain pattern if it is beautiful enough, or you can change the original color with stains or paints to mask the grain patterns.
+When it comes to wood species and the colours or finishes, the Cabico Elmwood series delivers.
+When getting a cabinet, you should search for suitable woods that can retain the natural grain pattern if it is beautiful enough, or you can change the original colour with stains or paints to mask the grain patterns.
 With over 500o custom finish options, this is one thing that Cabico excels at.
 The right kitchen or bath cabinetry will make or break its style and functionality.

 A door says a lot about a house, as well as all the cabinets in it.
-Kitchens and baths are central to everyday living, and they are rooms that will be used several times daily in a regular home.
-With the Cabico Elmwood series, you will get the essential human touch in every step of the design that will give you a functional and custom design made from high-end craftsmanship.
+Kitchens and baths are central to everyday living and are rooms that will be used several times daily in a regular home.
+With the Cabico Elmwood series, you will get the essential human touch in every step of the design, giving you a functional and custom design made from high-end craftsmanship.
 We at Canada Home Style will only recommend the best quality, and we trust the Cabico Elmwood series.
-This is why we consider Cabico Elmwood is the cabinet of Canada.
+This is why we consider Cabico Elmwood the cabinet of Canada.